tossik8/electronics-store/README.md

 # Electronics Store

-Run server by executing npm start in the backend directory Run frontend by executing npm run dev in the frontend directory
+Run server by executing cd \backend, nodemon server.js in the backend directory Run frontend by executing npm run dev in the frontend directory